 (PROXIMATE CAUSE) The final element needed to satisfy a claim of negligence per se is proximate cause.
 Proximate cause requires a showing of cause in fact and foreseeability. (cite Ogden 22).
 As discussed earlier, cause in fact is satisfied because if not for the insufficient fence, Shadow would not have left his backyard and bitten Taylor.
 Regarding the foreseeability that violating the city ordinance allowed harm to happen, the court in Ogden has ruled, “A dog bite is a foreseeable result of a violation of a leash law.”

-Shadow may have violated two state laws as well (822.011 and dog fight thing) that deal with harm to other animals and dog fighting.
+[Could maybe delete this or put in footnot to earlier paragraph]Shadow may have violated two state laws as well (822.011 and dog fight thing) that deal with harm to other animals and dog fighting.
 However, these statutes are for the protection of animals, so they would not be relevant under negligence per se for Taylor’s injuries, because they were not designed to protect people.

 CONCLUSION TO NEGLIGENCE PER SE DISCUSSION

-Based upon the violation of a Dallas City ordinance, The Andrews family could have a valid claim of negligence per se against the Nichols family, assuming Shadow let himself out of the backyard.
+Based upon the violation of a Dallas City ordinance, the Andrews family could have a claim of negligence per se against the Nichols family, assuming Shadow let himself out of the backyard.
 George and Taylor Andrews could satisfy the three elements of negligence per se because (1) Blair and Adam violated a statute; (2) Taylor is a member of the general public and therefore protected by the ordinance and; (3) a dog bite was a foreseeable result of the violation of the law. (part 3 is Ogden).

 DISCUSSION OF COMPARATIVE NEGLIGENCE AS A DEFENSE